 - Introducing Acknowledgement of Country to major internal and external meetings throughout Australia including the Executive General Manager forum, the Quarterly Spark Awards and across our Diversity and Inclusion pillar events.

-- The creation of our Supply Nation initiative - through membership to this initiative, we hope to help increase procurement spend with listed Indigenous Suppliers.
+- Focusing on our partnership with Supply Nation has helped increase procurement spend with listed Indigenous Suppliers.

 - Establishing relationships with First Peoples organisations and communities including Work Ventures, Port Community Limited, the Yawuru Peoples of Broome and APY Lands Council and its communities.